 We’ll all be dead if that beast follows me.
-I twisted my head enough to look up at the cliff face I’d just dived from.
+She twisted her head enough to look up at the cliff face she’d just dived from.

 There.
 In the crevice of dusty-red boulders loomed a shadow.
 Long and thin.
 Waiting.

-Even from this distance, I felt the danger.
+Even from this distance, she felt the danger.
 Predator eyeing prey.
-But what kept it from attacking?
+But what kept it from attacking now?
 The other people?
 The distance?
 Could that thing not shift from land animal to a winged creature and swoop down?

-As if I hadn’t figured that out?
+As if she hadn’t figured that out?
 That voice stirred a memory, almost.
-A female voice filled with worry.
+It had been a feminine voice filled with worry.
 Who?
 Rayen clawed the sand and rocks in frustration.
 Why can’t I remember?

-The flicker of knowing slid away faster than dust through my fingers.
+The flicker of knowing slid away faster than dust through an hourglass.

-Fear coiled in my chest.
+Fear coiled in her chest.
 I’m so confused.
-The blank spots in my mind threatened me on a gut-deep level, far more than the beast did.
+The blank spots in her mind terrified her far more than the beast did.

-I rolled onto my back, sucking air at the pain that movement caused.
-My entire body complained.
-Body slammed twice and feeling as if I’d been squeezed from the inside out.
+Rolling onto her back, she sucked slowly to pull in air, but it still hurt.
+Her entire body hurt.
+Body slammed twice and feeling as if she’d been squeezed from the inside out.

 A high-pitched screeching noise blasted over the top of the stranger’s words, followed by the echo of an older male voice.
 Not the ghost’s voice, a different one.
 His words boomed through a mechanical amplifier, shouting, “Stay where you are.
 Hands in the air.
 Stop!”

 But instead of stopping anyone, bodies swung into action.
-I angled my head to figure out who was doing what.
-I’d thought there were only one or two people nearby, but a dozen plus young ones erupted around me.
+She angled her head to figure out who was doing what.
+She’d thought there were only one or two people nearby, but a dozen plus young ones erupted around her.
 Running in all directions.
 Dust devils with legs.

 The booming voice barked more commands.
 “Stop where you are.
 Down on the ground.
 This is the APD.”

-I had no problem complying.
-Flat on my back, I stared up at an empty, vast sky.
-Breathing was about all I could do.
+She had no problem complying.
+Flat on her back, she stared up at an empty, vast sky.
+Breathing was about all she could do.

 Wonder what an APD is?

 As if in answer, gravel crunched under approaching steps.
-A weathered face with skin as dark as that on my arms hovered into view.
+A weathered face with skin as dark as that on her arms hovered into view.
 Indigo blue pants with a knife-sharp crease and dust-covered boots.
-One boot kicked my hip.
+One boot kicked her hip.

-I gritted my teeth to hold back a groan of pain.
-A warrior never lets a threat see you flinch.
+She gritted her teeth to hold back a groan of pain.
+A warrior never allows an enemy to see you flinch.

 “Stay right where you are, kid.
 No funny stuff and you won’t get hurt.”

-The boot nudged me again.
+The boot nudged her again.
 “Get up.
 Slow and easy.”

-I eyed that boot, considering what would happen if I spun his foot to face the wrong way.
-But he had a black metal object on his hip that could be a weapon, and I still didn’t know where I was or what was going on.
+She eyed that boot, considering what would happen if she spun his foot to face the wrong way.
+But he had a black metal object on his hip that could be a weapon, and she still didn’t know what was going on.

 Breaking his ankle didn’t seem too smart.

-Rolling to my side, I shuddered to my knees.
+Rolling to her side, she shuddered to her knees.
 That settled it.
-I was in no shape to fight anyone right now.
-I’d made the right decision not to antagonize this person.
-Bracing myself, I lurched up to stand and anchored my feet shoulder width apart.
-Wiping at my arms was a mistake.
-Sand and grit clung to my skin so all I did was grind it into the raw places.
+She was in no shape to fight anyone right now.
+She’d made the right decision not to antagonize this person.
+Bracing herself, she lurched up to stand and anchored her feet shoulder width apart.
+Wiping at her arms had been a mistake.
+Sand and grit clung to her damp skin.
+All she did was grind it into the raw places.

-He said girl as if I reminded him of a maggot.
-As for my clothes, what about his?
+He said girl as if she reminded him of a maggot.
+As for her clothes, what about his?

-Couldn’t place what he wore, but I sensed the meaning behind his words and attitude–authority.
+Couldn’t place what he wore, but she sensed the meaning behind his words and attitude–authority.

 All the elders milling around wore the same covering–blue pants, light blue shirts, everything regulated and unyielding except for the sweat stains at their armpits and lower backs.

-I cast another glance at myself.
-No one was dressed like me.
-Not even the others my age.
-They wore a different type of uniform–unusual words and designs across their chest coverings-PMS, Mad Cow Disease, Rangers.
+She cast another glance around then at her clothes.
+No one was dressed like her.
+Not even the others her age.
+They wore a different type of uniform–unusual words and designs written across their chest coverings-PMS, Mad Cow Disease, Rangers.
 Loose pants that sagged at their hips, colorful footwear too short to be boots.
-The more I looked, the less I understood.
-I searched my memory for what was normal or how I’d ended up here.
+The more she took in, the less she understood.

-Fear turned into a rabid animal in my chest, fighting to get out.
+Fear turned into a rabid animal in her chest, fighting to get out.

-With no idea who I was or where I belonged, what would these people...
+With no idea who she was or where she belonged, would these people help her?

 “You going native?” the man asked me, guffawing.
 He shouted over his shoulder, “Hey Burt, we got one thinks she’s Pocahontas.
 Looks Navajo, like that other kid you got cuffed.”

 Pocahontas?
 Could that be my name, too?
-Judging by the way he’d treated me so far he didn’t know me and didn’t care.
+No. Judging by the way he’d treated her so far, he didn’t know her and didn’t care.
 The crazy old ghost had shown more concern.

-The other elder, this guy called Burt, had clasped metal rings on the wrists of a scrawny boy younger than me–a kid?–who looked more malnourished than dangerous.
+The other elder in this group, a guy called Burt, clasped metal rings on the scrawny one’s wrists.
+He was younger than her and looked more malnourished than dangerous.
 Her head throbbed with confusion.
-What had the first elder meant by saying we looked Navajo?
+What had the first elder meant by saying she looked Navajo?
 What was a Navajo?
 She fingered her hair again, drawing the strands to her eyes.
 Straight and black like the skinny kid.
-Was my face as sharp as his?
-Were my eyes brown, too?
+Was her face as sharp as his?
+Were her eyes brown, too?

-Not one thing seemed familiar and I didn’t even know what I looked like.
-Panic darted across the other young faces, but theirs didn’t match mine.
-They seemed to know where they were headed and not happy about it.
+Not one thing seemed familiar, and she didn’t even know what she looked like.
+Panic darted across the other young faces, but they seemed to know where they were headed and were not happy about it.
 None of them appeared confused over why they were being captured.
-No one had that who am I look of confusion I was certain I wore.
+No one had that who am I look of confusion she was certain sat on her face.

-Blue lights flashed on top of a dirty white box with wheels.
+Blue lights flashed drawing her gaze to a dirty white box with wheels.
 Was that how the elders had arrived?
-That form of travel seemed wrong, but I couldn’t pinpoint why.
+That form of travel seemed wrong, but she couldn’t pinpoint why.

 Who were these people?
 What did they want?

 While the two elders talked back and forth, she scanned the cliff face again.
-The beast appeared gone.
-Or merged so deep into the shadow of the rocks as to be invisible.
-Unless?
+Was that beast gone?
+Or had it merged so deep into the shadow of the rocks as to be invisible.

-Turning around, I eyed the male and female elders rounding up the struggling captives.
-Could the beast thing morph into a human?
-And if so, what were my chances of escaping?
+Turning around, she eyed the male and female elders rounding up the struggling captives.
+Could the beast thing have morphed into an elder?
+If so, what were her chances of escaping these people?

-“You got a name?” the man at my side barked.
+“You got a name?” the man at her side barked.

 “That a first name or a last?”

-I shook my head.
+She shook her head.
 Big mistake.
-Pain shot through my battered skull.
-The elder waited for me to answer, but the ghost hadn’t shared more than a single name.
+Pain shot through her battered skull.
+The elder waited for her to answer, but the ghost hadn’t shared more than a single name.
 She licked her lips and said, “Don’t know.”

 “Can’t hear you.”

 She got her back up with him constantly yelling at her.
 “I don’t know.”
 Talk about the scary truth.
-An icy ball of terror jackknifed around inside me, but I kept my face passive, trying to figure out what to tell him.
-My eyes watered, but I blinked against tears.
-I was not one who cried.
-Strange, but I knew this about myself.
+An icy ball of terror jackknifed around inside her and he wanted another name.
+She kept her face passive, trying to figure out what to say when she knew so little.
+Her eyes watered, but she blinked against tears.

-Never expose a vulnerability rolled through my thoughts.
+Never expose a vulnerability rolled through her thoughts.

-I might not know who I was, but some deep-seated instinct told me to trust myself to know how to survive.
+She might not know who she was, but some deep-seated instinct told her to trust herself to know how to survive.

 “Where you from, kid?”

 Just keep asking me questions I can’t answer, chewing up my insides.
-I shook my head.
+She shook her head.

 “Don’t have a last name?
 Don’t have a home?
 Wrong answers, kid.”
 The elder reached for something in his belt.
 “Turn around.
 Hands behind your back.”

-What choice did I have?
+As if she had a choice?
 There were too many of the blue uniforms with the black metal devices on their hips.
-I knew something discharged from a unit shaped like that.
-And even if I did try to run, that beast was out there, somewhere.
-I could feel its presence bone deep.
+She knew to respect the danger of those devices.
+Even if she did try to run, the beast was still out there.
+She could feel its presence bone deep.

-So I turned, willing to wait for my chance to escape.
-A narrow strip of rigid material looped against my bruised wrists.
-Tightened with a sharp tug.
+Reluctantly, she turned.
+She’d wait for a better chance to escape.
+A narrow strip of rigid material looped against her bruised wrists tightened with a sharp tug.